KarazinScalaUsersGroup/circe-literal-extras/README.md

 Compile time literal json validator supporting inlined values based on type schema.

 An extra module for JSON library for Scala [circe](https://github.com/circe/circe).
-Supported Scala versions include 3.0.0-RC3.
+Supported Scala versions: 3.0.0.

-# 🔨 How to build
+# How to build

 To be done

-# ⭐ Sonatype artifact
+# Sonatype artifact

 To be done

-# 👀 Quick example of usage
+# Quick example of usage
 Here's a quick example of circe-literal-extras in action:

 Define custom type schema (in a separate file):